Khoirovoskos/GameNight.jl/README.md

 ## Usage Details for Games
 *forthcoming*

+### Safehouses
+*Note:* On some machines, Safehouses will randomly close during gameplay.
+If this happens, type `fig` in the Julia console to bring up the game again where you left off.

+### Safehouses Duos

 ### Roll and Write
 Start game with `play_roll_and_write(player_name)`, where `player_names` is a vector of names formatted like `["Alice", "Bob", "Charlie"]`.
 Once loaded, the host can advance through rolls or back up using the far-right and far-left buttons, respectively.
 Each die can be toggled as active or locked by clicking on it.